 The Default VPS Network

-The default virtual network created by VMM or Cockpit is called “default” and uses NAT (Network Address Translation) to connect virtual servers with the “outside” world (both the host system and the Internet).
+The default virtual network created by Virtual Machine Manager is called “default” and uses NAT (Network Address Translation) to connect virtual servers with the “outside” world (both the host system and the Internet).
 In the next article, we will create a different network using a physical Bridge instead of NAT.
-To see the default network, even when VMM and Cockpit are not running, open a terminal and copy paste this command:
+To see the default network, even when Virtual Machine Manager is not running, open a terminal and copy paste this command:

 sudo virsh net-list --all